Structure-Grounded Pretraining for Text-to-SQL: Structure-Grounded Pretraining

 We obtain ground truth labels $y^c_j$, $y^v_i$ and $y^{cv}_i$ from a parallel text-table corpus based on a simple intuition: given a column in the table, if any of its cell values can be matched to a phrase in the sentence, this column is likely mentioned in the sentence, and the matched phrase is the value aligned with the column.
-To ensure high quality text-table alignment information in the pretraining corpus, unlike previous work that use loosely connected web tables and their surrounding text, here we leverage an existing large-scale table-to-text generation dataset ToTTo \cite{parikh2020totto}.
+To ensure high quality text-table alignment information in the pretraining corpus, unlike previous work \cite{herzig2020tapas,yin2020tabert} that use loosely connected web tables and their surrounding text, here we leverage an existing large-scale table-to-text generation dataset ToTTo \cite{parikh2020totto}.
 ToTTo contains 120,761 NL descriptions and corresponding web tables automatically collected from Wikipedia using heuristics.
-Additionally, it provides cell level annotation that highlights cells mentioned in the description and revised version of the descriptions with irrelevant or ambiguous phrases removed.
+Additionally, it provides cell level annotation that highlights cells mentioned in the description and revised version of the NL descriptions with irrelevant or ambiguous phrases removed.

-We experiment with two pretraining settings, with or without human annotation.
-In the human assisted setting, we use the cell annotations along with the revised description.
+We experiment with two pretraining settings, with or without human assistance.
+In the \textit{human assisted setting}, we use the cell annotations along with the revised description to infer the ground truth labels.
 More specifically, we first label all the columns $c_j$ that contain at least one highlighted cell as positive ($y^c_j=1$).
-We then iterate through all the values of the highlighted cells and match them with the NL description to extract value mentions.
+We then iterate through all the values of the highlighted cells and match them with the NL description via exact string matching to extract value mentions.
 If a phrase is matched to a highlighted cell, we select all the tokens $x_i$ in that phrase and align them with the corresponding columns $c_j$ ($y^v_i=1$, $y^{cv}_{i,j}=1$).
-In the automatic setting, we use only the tables and the raw sentences, and obtain cell annotations by comparing each cell with the NL sentence using exact string matching. {Note that in both settings, the cell values are used only for pretraining data construction, not as inputs to the pretraining model.} \nop{Can we come up with names for these settings?}
+In the \textit{automatic setting}, we use only the tables and the raw sentences, and obtain cell annotations by comparing each cell with the NL sentence using exact string matching. {Note that in both settings, the cell values are used only for \hs{preparing supervision for the pretraining objectives}\nop{pretraining data construction}, not as inputs to the pretraining model.} \nop{For more details on preparing the pretraining data, please see \cref{sec:pretrain_data_detail}.}